farinaazs/Capstone-Project---Data-Analysis---Movies-EDA/README.md

 2. Exploratory Data Analysis:

-* Top 5 Most Expensive Movies: Identified and visualized the movies with the highest budgets.
+* Top 5 Most Expensive Movies: Identified and visualised the movies with the highest budgets.
-* Top 5 Cheapest Movies: Analyzed the movies with the lowest budgets.
+* Top 5 Cheapest Movies: Analysed the movies with the lowest budgets.
 * Budget vs. Revenue Analysis: Investigated the relationship between a movie’s budget and its revenue.
 * Top 5 Most Profitable Movies: Calculated and visualized the movies with the highest profits.
 * Most Popular Movies: Sorted and visualised movies based on their popularity score.